-Lavender oil also contains antioxidant properties [source].
-Free radicals are unstable molecules caused by stress, diet, toxin exposure, diet, and other environmental factors that can contribute to cell deterioration, cancer, chronic diseases, and the visible signs of aging, as well as the overall health of the body.
+Lavender EO also contains antioxidant properties [source].
+Free radicals are unstable molecules caused by stress, diet, toxin exposure, diet, and other environmental factors that can cause damage to cells, which contributes to cell deterioration, cancer, chronic diseases, and the visible signs of aging, as well as the overall health of the body.

-Antioxidants have the ability to scavenge and reduce free radicals.
+Antioxidants have the ability to reduce free radicals, protecting the body from the damage they create.
 This is why antioxidants are so important for our skin health.

-It’s crucial to consume antioxidants through our diets [source], but we can also utilize their benefits with antioxidant-rich skincare products.
-Antioxidants are great for our overall health and have the added bonus of helping our skin appear healthier and more youthful.
+Consuming antioxidants through our diets regularly is essential [source], but we can also utilize their benefits in antioxidant-rich skincare products.
+These free radical scavengers help our skin appear healthier and more youthful.

 Keeping the facial skin nourished, moisturized, and protected from environmental damage [source] is key to having younger-looking skin.
-Antioxidant-rich facial serums are an excellent way to do this.
+Antioxidant-rich facial serums provide an excellent way to do this.

 If you make the serums yourself, they're incredibly affordable!
 Create your own facial serum, and don't forget to add some lavender essential oil.

 Among the many beneficial properties of lavender are its antimicrobial properties [source].
-Not only does this make it useful for wounds, but it is also supportive for skincare in general.
+Not only does this make it useful for wounds, but it also supports skincare in general.

-If you have a sunburn, turn to lavender to help cool and repair skin.
+Turn to lavender to help cool and repair sunburned skin.
 This sunburn skin spray is incredibly cooling and soothing for dry or sunburned skin.
 Spritz all over to quench parched skin.

 —3 tablespoons honey